Great Eating in France

 There is also a very good place to gorge on ice creams and sorbets called Néron Glacier which we have been enjoying on our visits to Nice.
 The glacier products are of the highest quality and the pastries are very good as well.

-For bread and pastries then you can do no better than Mama Baker, which is also a very good place to enjoy a pastry and a cup of their delicious coffee.
+For bread and pastries then you can do no better than Mama Baker, which is also a very good place (although tiny) to enjoy a pastry and a cup of their delicious coffee.
+On our 2024 visit we tried the bread again and it is still very good.

 Lyon